matthmr/sd/README.md

 This uses a `Makefile` at root to compile.
 It has the following targets:

+- help: show the options below
-- install: make **all** utilites
+- install: makes **all** utilites (and install man documentation)
+- man: makes [man](https://en.wikipedia.org/wiki/Man_page) documentation (but doesn't install it)
-- parser: make the plain-text interpreter plus its dependencies
+- parser: makes the plain-text & bytecode interpreter plus its dependencies
-- binary-parser: make the bytecode interpreter plus its dependencies
-- linker: make the linker plus its dependencies
-- compiler: make the compiler plus its dependencies
+- compiler: makes the compiler plus its dependencies
-- language: make the SD language libraries (this is a dependency for most targets)
+- language: makes the SD language libraries (this is a dependency for most targets)
-- clean: removes all compilation junk (`.o` and `.a` files)
+- clean: removes all compilation junk (`.o` and `.a` files, keeps `.so` and executables)

 The `Makefile` also has a couple environment variables to pass through:

+[FLAG]: [EXPLANATION] (DEFAULT)

 - `CC`: the C compiler (GCC)
 - `CCFLAG`: additional flags to pass to the compiler ()
+- `INCLUDE`: additional include path to pass to the compiler (-I${PWD})
 - `AR`: the `.a` archiver (ar)
 - `ARFLAG`: the archiver flags (cqv)
 - `PREFIX`: the prefix for the installation (/usr/local)

 Additionally for contributors, the `Makefile` also supports ctags with the `make tags` target.

-It can be compiled with GCC, Clang or its windows equivalents.
+It can be compiled with {G}CC or its windows equivalents.
+After compilation, the results will be stored at `/bin` (with the repository as root).

 # Documentation